khakhalin/notes/keywords/min_span_tree.md

 Note that if V is at least somewhat proportional to V squared, then total complexity is O(V² log V)

+## Kruskal's algorithm

-**Kruskal's algorithm**: include one edge at a time, in the order of w_ij, but don't bother about keeping the tree connected until it's ready.
+Include one edge at a time, in the order of w_ij, but don't bother about keeping the tree connected until it's ready.
 Time: O(E log E), space: O(E).
 To accelerate edge sorting, use priority queue.
 To make sure that no cycles are added, use "union find" (each connected component maintains its identity via upwards-linked tree terminating at a root that serves as a component id.
 If two vertices have different terminal roots, they belong to different components.
 And linking components is also easy).
 Is typically slower than Prim's.

 Curious fact: an almost-linear O(E + ...) solution for this task exists (Chazelle 1997), but it is so complcated that cannot be used in practice.